Join the Consortium for Marine Robotics

 - » Recruit robotic engineers and ocean scientists from the WHOI-MIT Joint Program.

-Private philanthropy is playing a large role in the creation of the Center for Marine Robotics, providing support for planning, hiring a director, defining the Center’s scope, and identifying priorities for the future.
+Private philanthropy is playing a large role in the creation of the Consortium for Marine Robotics, providing support for planning, hiring a director, defining the Consortium’s scope, and identifying priorities for the future.
 Further investment promises to speed the pace of innovation and enhance WHOI’s margin of excellence.

 Several funding opportunities are available:

-- » Center for Marine Robotics general support
+- » Consortium for Marine Robotics general support

 - » CMR Fellowship support